merkata/linux-automation/PITCHME.md

 ### CLI - moving fast

 - CTRL-A/CTRL-E move to beginning/end of the line
-- CTRL-R to search in command history
+- CTRL-R to search back in command history
+- CTRL-S to search forward in command history
 - CTRL-P/CTRL-N to cycle back/forth in command history
 - CTRL-K to delete the whole line
 - ALT-B/ALT-F to move back/forth by word